google-ai-edge/mediapipe/mediapipe/docs/cycles.md

 By default, MediaPipe calls the `Close()` method of a non-source calculator when all of its input streams are done.
 In the example graph, we want to stop the adder node as soon as the integer source is done.
-This is accomplished by configuring the adder node with an alternative input stream hander, `EarlyCloseInputStreamHandler`.
+This is accomplished by configuring the adder node with an alternative input stream handler, `EarlyCloseInputStreamHandler`.

 ## Relevant Source Code